enkidevs/curriculum/coding-intro/core/conditions/chaining-conditions.md

 INSTRUCT make_a_grill_cheese_sandwich(cheese, grater, bowl, bread, butter, pan, plate)
 ```

-To make the sandwich with a different type of bread, we will create a variable named `bread` which stores our type.
+To make the sandwich with a different type of bread, we'll create a variable named `bread` which stores our type.

 To make the type change depending on the `input` value we would type: